TeachER Resources

 Changing Currents Resources

-Review this presentation to learn more about the bio-monitoring protocols involved in the Changing Currents program with a step-by-step guide to field day activities and detailed information on how to fill out the data sheets.
+A presentation to learn more about the bio-monitoring protocols involved in the former Changing Currents program with a step-by-step guide to field day activities and detailed information on how to fill out the data sheets.

 Identifying Benthic Macroinvertebrates

-This presentation will aid students in identifying all 27 benthic groups they might encounter during a Changing Currents stream study.
-This is a required component of the Specialist High Skills Major certification.
+A presentation to aid students in identifying all 27 benthic groups of organisms they might encounter during a stream study.

 Manual Data Analysis Worksheet

-When students return to the classroom with the data collected from their stream study, they’ll be ready and eager to do the final analysis.
+Using the data collected from a stream study, this resource supports participants to do the final analysis.
 Was the stream impaired, potentially impaired, or unimpaired?
-Use this data analysis worksheet to manually calculate the water quality of your study site.
+Use this data analysis worksheet to manually calculate the water quality of a study site.

-Following the Changing Currents stream study, input the physical site data, chemical data and benthic data into the BMI Data Analysis Calculator to generate an assessment using two benthic macroinvertebrate indices to learn more about the health of the stream studied.
+Following a stream study, input the physical site data, chemical data and benthic data into the BMI Data Analysis Calculator to generate an assessment using two benthic macroinvertebrate indices to learn more about the health of the stream studied.

 Class Projects for Students